auguste2003/auguste2003/README.md

 - 👀 I’m interested in Angular Spring boot Postgrsql and Cybersecutity
 - 🌱 I’m currently learning Angular to build full and strong web application
 - 💞️ I’m looking to collaborate on projects in field of cybersecutity , Angular(frontend) and spring boot backend
-- 📫 You can reach me in atoundemsonfackauguste@gmail,com
+- 📫 You can reach me in augusteatoundemsonfack@gmail.com
 - 😄 Pronouns: Auguste
 - ⚡ Fun fact: ...
 This is a smoll algorithmus in Typescript .